Meeco/docs/platform/supported-standards.md

 ### Master Encryption Key Algorithms

-Following algorithms are supported when generating derived keys.
+The following algorithms are supported when generating derived keys.
 Used as defined in [NIST - Master Key](https://csrc.nist.gov/glossary/term/master_key).

 | Key Type |
 | --- |